esl-epfl/timescoring/README.md

 Event based scoring allows to define certain parameters which are provided as an instance of `scoring.EventScoring.Parameters` :

 - `toleranceStart` (float): Allow some tolerance on the start of an event without counting a false detection.
-Defaults to 1  # [seconds].
+Defaults to 30  # [seconds].
 - `toleranceEnd` (float): Allow some tolerance on the end of an event without counting a false detection.
-Defaults to 10  # [seconds].
+Defaults to 60  # [seconds].
 - `minOverlap` (float): Minimum relative overlap between ref and hyp for a detection.
-Defaults to 0.66  # [relative].
+Defaults to 0 which corresponds to any overlap  # [relative].
 - `maxEventDuration` (float): Automatically split events longer than a given duration.
 Defaults to 5*60  # [seconds].
 - `minDurationBetweenEvents` (float): Automatically merge events that are separated by less than the given duration.
 Defaults to 90 # [seconds].